codeRiftel/jonson/README.md

 ## Features
 * uses C# 2.0
-* codebase is less than 800 SLOC
+* codebase is about 800 SLOC
 * no OOP
 * no exceptions
 * heavy usage of type system